DEPARTMENT HISTORY

 Valerie Ester in 1977 (Manatee Library Digital Collections)

-Chief Daniel Thorpe worked for BPD for over 20 years, the last six as Chief, and was well-known in the city for holding his frequent “Chief’s In” meetings in parking lots and along roadsides, where he and other officers would grill hot dogs for residents and afford them an opportunity to foster community relationships by answering their questions and concerns.
+Chief Daniel Thorpe worked for BPD for over 20 years, the last six as Chief, and was well-known in the city for holding his frequent “Chief’s In” meetings in parking lots and along roadsides, where he and other officers would grill hot dogs for residents and allow them to foster community relationships by answering their questions and concerns.
 “I could sit downtown in my office all day and get phone calls, or stand out here and talk to hundreds of people”. – Chief Thorpe

 Albert Hogle served briefly as Chief, following a 28-year career as a narcotics officer with the Sarasota Police Department, where he eventually served as Commissioner and Mayor of the City of Sarasota.
 Following his brief tenure in Bradenton, Chief Hogle served as the Chief of the Longboat Key Police Department.
 He was known as a calm, caring, laid-back leader who always made time for anyone who needed him.
 While at BPD, Chief Hogle initiated the Safe Streets program, revamped the Narcotics Unit, and created an oversight team to manage hiring and ethics issues.